 - Promote sharing of experiences with others from the region

-The project in Bangladesh is being conducted in collaboration with the Integrated Protected Area Project (IPAC Bangladhesh).
+The project in Bangladesh was conducted in collaboration with the Integrated Protected Area Project (IPAC Bangladesh).

 Fox, J., M.G.
 Mustafa, S.A.
 Quazi, W.B.
 Miles, E.J.
-Cunningham, M. Chassels, eds.
+Cunningham, and M. Chassels (Eds.).
 2011.
 Rural livelihoods and protected landscapes: Co-management in the wetlands and forests of Bangladesh.
 Dhaka: East-West Center and Integrated Protected Area Co-Management in Bangladesh Program, Bangladesh Forest Department, 204 pp.

 Fox, J., B. Bushley, W.B.
 Miles, and S.A.
 Quazi (Eds.).
 2009.
 Connecting communities and conservation: Collaborative management of protected areas in Bangladesh.
 Dhaka: East-West Center and Nishorgo Program, Bangladesh Forest Department, 282 pp.

 Fox, J., B. Bushley, S. Dutt, and S. Quazi (Eds.).
 2007.
 Making conservation work: Linking rural livelihoods and protected area management in Bangladesh.
 Dhaka: East-West Center and Nishorgo Program of Bangladesh Forest Department, 176 pp.